shahrzadJavadiKoushesh/IE_HW1/README.md

 * education
 * work history

-Here you can see some parts of the website:
+Here you can see some parts of the website, introduction and services:

 ![image](https://user-images.githubusercontent.com/77495573/227654348-d7feb8f0-767c-4e8d-8153-cc86c008bc3c.png)